 WASA has made good progress in resolving long-standing Northern Virginia federal billing and service issues.
 WASA provides water service to the federally-owned system in Northern Virginia, while Arlington County provides sewer service.
 WASA's water service is provided via two large mains that cross the Key Bridge, with billings based on two meters on the Virginia side of the Key Bridge.
 The Pentagon, as owner of the Northern Virginia water system, is responsible for maintenance of these mains, overall system maintenance, and installation and maintenance of meters.
-Historically, the lack of individual meters at some federal locations in Northern Virginia and the complex billing process has caused disagreements about actual consumption and billing among the individual Northern Virginia customers.
+Historically, the lack of individual meters at some federal locations in Northern Virginia customers.
 The FY 2002 District of Columbia Appropriations Act, which was enacted in December 2001, contained provisions requiring federal entities in Northern Virginia to install meters and that future water billings be based on actual meter readings.
 WASA has worked very successfully with the Pentagon, Arlington Cemetery and the National Park Service to ensure that meters were installed, and have had continuing success in gaining timely access to these meters.